 In Taiwan, they call it xue hua bing, which translates to “snow flower” ice.
-Exported out of Taipei in the 1990’s, snow ice only recently starting showing up stateside.
-Not to be confused with your typical shave ice or sno-cone, Taiwanese snow ice is shaved in such a way that it looks like a cup full of paper-thin ribbons.
+Exported out of Taipei in the 1990s, snow ice only recently started showing up stateside.
+Not to be confused with your typical shave ice or snow-cone, Taiwanese snow ice is shaved in such a way that it looks like a cup full of paper-thin ribbons.

-The ice itself has a delicate flavor and has a texture very similar to eating soft snow.
+The ice itself has a delicate flavor and a texture very similar to eating soft snow.

 Snow ice is made by freezing ice cream or flavored ice into cylindrical blocks.
 The block is placed into a machine that spins the cylinder and shaves off layers of thin ice.
 Then the shaved ice can be topped with sweetened condensed milk and any number of toppings, such as boba, gummy bears, chocolate sauce, or fresh fruit.